gioannidis/mathtrader/README.md

     wget http://bgg.activityclub.org/olwlg/207635-officialwants.txt

-The want list has to be converted to a graph format that the LEMON library can understand.
-An awk script, `want2mt.awk` is provided to handle the conversion.

-    gawk -f want2mt.awk < 207635-officialwants.txt > 207635-testcase.txt

 You may see the options of `mathtrader++` by running `./mathtrader++ -h`.
 The testcase file may be provided either from the standard input or as a file: